-Last year we provided a combination of prevention, education, and support for more than 750 individuals experiencing abuse.
+Last year we provided a combination of prevention, education, and support for over 200 individuals experiencing abuse.
 Since 2003 services have expanded to include:

 A Person Behind The Statistics: